amirti7/React-app-Ndrip/README.md

-# React App - Ndrip Assignment
+# React App - My First React App

 This projcet was created with Create React App